-- For some users, Chrome Canary stops working in Windows 10.
+- For some users, Chrome Canary crashes on startup in Windows 10.

 Chrome Canary is continuously developing and new features are added every day.

 But despite the development team behind it working very hard, there are still problems plaguing the browser.
 One of the more recent ones reported is that Chrome Canary is crashing on Windows 10.

 More specifically, the latest version of Chrome Canary (78.0.3874.0) crashes constantly with the Aw snap! error on all sites when RendererCodeIntegrity is enabled.

 The problem is pretty alarming and many users reported it since the latest update: